landesberg-design/plugin-ajax-load-more-pro/pro/ajax-load-more-users/README.txt

 == Changelog ==

+= 1.1.2 - March 31, 2021 =
+* FIX - Fixed issue with `include` and `exclude` users by ID not working.
+This is because the IDs were not being passed in as an array.

 = 1.1.1 - August 6, 2019 =
 * Added new filter `alm_users_query_args_$id` filter to modify the core `WP_User_Query` used by Ajax Load More.
 [Docs](https://connekthq.com/plugins/ajax-load-more/docs/add-ons/users/).

 = 1.1.0 - May 6, 2019 =
 * UPGRADE NOTICE - This update requires Ajax Load More 5.1+.